310mc/https-310mc.github.io-tl/source/_posts/vs_gourmet/countdown.md

 {% bubble Ritsu smilesoft %}
 I’m Sakuma Ritsu, a participant just like him~ Fufu, we got placed in Gourmet District, the second venue of 4piece.

-This audition is an individual contest, actually~ Apparently, you can be part of the ‘Dream Unit’ if you get selected.
+This audition is an individual competition, actually~ Apparently, you can be part of the ‘Dream Unit’ if you get selected.
 {% endbubble %}

 {% bubble Mayoi curious %}